CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 * The backup software should be able to detect an incorrect or corrupted media in the backup drive.
 * It should work well with existing hardware.
-* It should be possible to have backups done automatically at pre-selectable times or at adjustable intervals without the need for manual intervention (other than the need to provide backup media).
+* It should be possible to have backups done automatically at pre-selectable times or at adjustable intervals, without the need for manual intervention (except for possibly providing backup media).
 * It should be possible to automatically inform one or more selected users about the backup result and any error messages via e-mail or similar mechanisms.
 The execution of data backups including the backup result and possible error messages should be saved in a log file.
 * The backup software should support backing up the backup media by password or even better by encryption.
 Furthermore, it should be able to store the saved data in compressed form.
 * By specifying appropriate include and exclude lists for the file and directory selection, it should be possible to specify exactly which data should be saved and which should not.
 It should be possible to combine these lists into backup profiles, save them and reuse them for later backup runs.
-* It should be possible to select the data to be backed up depending on the creation date or its last modification.
+* It should be possible to select the data to be backed up depending on the date of creation or its last modification.
 * The backup software should be able to generate logical and physical full copies as well as incremental copies (differential backups).
 * The data to be backed up should also be stored on network drives or in online data stores.
 * The backup software should be able to perform an automatic comparison of the backed up data with the original after the backup, and perform an appropriate comparison between the reconstructed data and the contents of the backup media after the data recovery.